Mari Illustrious Makinami: Cultural references and themes

-In the opening scenes of Evangelion 2.0, Anno decided to have Mari sing 365 no march (三百六十五歩のマーチ), a 1968 song originally performed by Kiyoko Suizenji to which he listened as a child and which was meant to depict her connection to the Showa period.
+In the opening scenes of Evangelion 2.0, Anno decided to have Mari sing 365 no march (三百六十五歩のマーチ), a 1968 song originally performed by Kiyoko Suizenji to which he listened as a child and which was meant to depict her connection to the Shōwa period.
 The song was intended to induce a "feeling of ease" and relaxation.
-In the battle against the tenth Angel, Anno had Mari say dokkoisho (ドッコイショ) – typical of traditional Sōran Bushi dance, to conveying the idea of an "old man" from the era.
+In the battle against the tenth Angel, Anno had Mari say dokkoisho (ドッコイショ) – typical of traditional Sōran Bushi dance, conveying the idea of an "old man" from the era.
 Similarly, in the early scenes of Evangelion 3.0 Mari hums the opening theme of Arrow Emblem: Hawk of the Grand Prix, an anime aired from 1977 to 1978.
 Other songs related to and sung by the character are Mamikazumichi no māchi (真実一路のマーチ) by Suizenji, Sekai ha futari no tameni (世界は二人のために) by Naomi Sagara and Hitori janai no (ひとりじゃないの) by Mari Amachi.
-Moreover, in Evangelion 3.0+1.0, Sakamoto was asked to imitate Chosuke Ikariya, a Japanese comedian and actor who was the leader of the 1960s musical group The Drifters.
+Moreover, in Evangelion 3.0+1.0, Sakamoto was asked to imitate Chōsuke Ikariya, a Japanese comedian and actor who was the leader of the 1960s musical group The Drifters.

 Mari has been compared by critics and studio staff to religious figures such as Mary Magdalene, the Virgin Mary and Shinto mikos.

 In Evangelion: 2.0, Mari clashes with Shinji on the roof of the Tokyo-3 school; the boy's Digital Audio Tape, which in the classic series is stuck on tracks 25 and 26, advances to track 27.
 According to Anno, "the connection between Shinji's S-DAT starting to act up" and Mari's fall to the rooftop was "the result of casuality"; the scene was rewritten many times, and originally conceived to be inserted after a scene in which the Eva-02 is sealed.

 Mari has been interpreted as a representation of the Other, since she is the only character who was not created by Anno.
+Academic Nicole Lamerichs described her as "an outsider, and, because of that, the only person who can change this narrative".
 Other fans have interpreted her as an alter ego of Moyoco Anno, the director's wife; the parallel was mentioned by Toshio Okada, co-founder of Gainax and an old acquaintance of Anno.
 Khara staff, however, denied the comparison.
 Moyoco herself commented on the issue, asking not to be likened to the character.